 Drunk driving (OWI) convictions have significant impacts on your commercial driver license (CDL)

 Individuals with a commercial driver license (CDL) face an aggravated impact after an OWI conviction.
-Drunk driving defense attorney Matt Meyer explains how your CDL is impacted in this blog post.
+Drunk driving defense attorney Benjamin Van Severen explains how your CDL is impacted in this blog post.
 For information on various ways to beat an OWI charge, make sure to continue reading.

 All things considered, hiring a top drunk driving attorney to defend your OWI puts you in the best position to win your case.
 Surely in the case of a CDL-holder, winning your drunk driving case is even more important.
-Contact Meyer Van Severen, S.C. at (414) 270-0202.
+Contact Van Severen Law Office at (414) 270-0202.
 By all means, speak with a skilled OWI attorney and start defending your case.